 Interest the Company pays could reduce cash available for distributions.
-As of December 31, 2016, the Company had approximately \$98.0 million and \$300.0 million outstanding under the Company's \$500.0 million unsecured revolving credit facility and \$300.0 million term loan, respectively, that bear interest at a variable rate.
-In addition, the Company may incur variable rate debt in the future, including mortgage debt, borrowings under the unsecured revolving credit facility or new credit facilities.
-An increase in interest rates would increase the Company's interest costs, which could adversely affect the Company's cash flow, results of operations, ability to pay principal and interest on debt and pay dividends and other distributions to its securityholders, and reduce the Company's access to capital markets.
+As of December 31, 2017, the Company had approximately \$143.5 million and \$300.0 million outstanding under the Company's \$600.0 million unsecured revolving credit facility and \$300.0 million term loan, respectively, that bear interest at a variable rate.
+In addition, the Company may incur variable rate debt in the future, including mortgage debt, borrowings under the credit facility or new credit facilities.
+An increase in interest rates would increase the Company's interest costs, which could adversely affect the Company's cash flow, results of operations, ability to pay principal and interest on debt and pay dividends and other distributions to its stockholders, and reduce the Company's access to capital markets.
 In addition, if the Company needs to repay existing debt during periods of rising interest rates, it may be required to incur additional indebtedness at higher rates.
-From time to time, the Company may enter into interest rate swap agreements and other interest rate hedging contracts with the intention of lessening the impact of rising interest rates.
-However, increased interest rates may increase the risk that the counterparties to such agreements may not be able to fulfill their obligations under these agreements, and there can be no assurance that these arrangements will be effective in reducing the Company's exposure to interest rate changes.
-These risks could materially and adversely affect the Company's cash flow, results of operations, financial condition, liquidity, the ability to service its debt obligations, the market price of its common stock and its ability to pay dividends and other distributions to its securityholders.
+From time to time, the Company may enter into interest rates may increase the risk that the counterparties to such agreements may not be able to fulfill their obligations under these agreements, and there can be no assurance that these arrangements will be effective in reducing the Company's exposure to interest rate changes.
+These risks could materially and adversely affect the Company's cash flow, results of operations, liquidity, the ability to service its debt obligations, the market price of its common stock and its ability to pay dividends and other distributions to its stockholders.